cosmos/testnets/testnet-tuesdays/gameday11/README.md

 ```
 You can query the count afterwards to confirm the value increased.

-## Phase 2: Colour Battle
+## Phase 2: Pixel Battle

-The goal of the game is to **cover as many points on a 128x128 grid with your team colour** by the end of the event.
-We will tally the number of points each team has claimed and announce the winning team shortly afterwards.
+The goal of the game is to **cover as many pixels on a 128x128 grid with your team colour** by the end of the event.
+We will tally the number of pixels each team has claimed and announce the winning team shortly afterwards.

 There will be four teams, each one named after a colour: